Four people are seated at a table in a meeting room, while a presenter speaks in front of a screen.

 • The 70% rule: Fast degraded operations beat perfect late recovery

 Start small.
-This week, take a critical business process and answer honestly:
+Take one critical business process this week and answer honestly:

 • What happens if technical support fails for 24 hours?